Should You Visit Your ER or Emergency Dentist During The COVID-19 Crisis?

 There are certain situations that require urgent medical treatment before your emergency dentist will be able to take care of your dental needs.
 These include jaw breaks and fractures, deep facial lacerations that require stitches, and any problem that’s causing difficulty breathing or swallowing.
 Once you visit your ER, be sure to contact your emergency dentist’s office to schedule an appointment to protect your smile and prevent additional problems from developing down the road.

 During the COVID-19 crisis, it’s especially important to assess your situation and weigh the risk factors of visiting an ER instead of an emergency dentist.
 In most cases, your dentist is able to safely and effectively treat most situations, so it’s best to contact them first.

 About the Author

 Dr. Scott Kapers has years of experience treating a range of dental emergencies, giving him the knowledge necessary to quickly and effectively treat urgent situations.
 He focuses on providing the best quality of dental care while helping his patients feel comfortable and relaxed in the treatment chair.
 He offers sedation techniques as well, for patients who are especially fearful or nervous about receiving treatment.
-For questions or to schedule an emergency appointment, visit Creating Smiles, PC’s website or call 219-642-1970.
+For questions or to schedule an emergency appointment, call (219) 462-1970.

 Creating Smiles, PC, located in St. John and Valparaiso, Indiana, offers everything you need for a healthy smile and a healthier life.
 Dr. Kapers and his team can take the anxiety and uncertainty out of dental visits with sedation dentistry, and we're the premier provider of dental implants in the region.